rejsafranko/portfolio/README.md

 ## Work Experience
 **Software Engineer @ CodX Solutions (_July 2023 - Present_)**
 - Developed and deployed a web application for medical report generation from voice input.
-- Developed a serverless MLOps system.
+- Developed a serverless MLOps system for a suggestion model on AWS.
 - Researched development of in-house large language models for medical application in a low resource setup.

 **Natural Language Processing Engineer @ TakeLab (_July 2022 - October 2022_)**